stoyan-stoyanov/vibeflow/README.md

 @yolo
 def add(a: int, b: int) -> int:
     """Add two numbers together and return the result.""" pass

+@yolo
+async def fetch_data(url: str) -> dict:
+    """Fetches JSON data from a URL and returns it as a dictionary.""" pass

 # Use the functions